Services

 Examples may include:

 • Psychological assessments on behalf of local authorities e.g. for care proceedings and to aid the safe care of children within their placements, e.g. assessment of an adult (parent) or child.
-This includes risk of harm/risk assessments where a person is at risk of perpetrating harm or where they are at risk of being victimised e.g. by a parent.
+This includes risk of harm/risk assessments where a person is at risk of perpetrating harm or where they are at risk of being victimised e.g. by a partner.
 Assessments may be Court ordered, Local Authority (LA) instructed, or instructed by a solicitor.
 We undertake jointly instructed assessments.

 • Assessment of risk of offenders or alleged offenders (e.g. risk of violence or sexual violence) and those accused of offences.